sedol1339/files/abstracts.md

 Atanov, A., Ashukha, A., Struminsky, K., Vetrov, D., & Welling, M. (2018).
 The Deep Weight Prior. arXiv, 1810.06943.
 Retrieved from https://arxiv.org/abs/1810.06943v6

-Atanov, A., Ashukha, A., Molchanov, D., Neklyudov, K., & Vetrov, D. (2018).
+#uncertainty Atanov, A., Ashukha, A., Molchanov, D., Neklyudov, K., & Vetrov, D. (2018).
 Uncertainty Estimation via Stochastic Batch Normalization. arXiv, 1802.04893.
 Retrieved from https://arxiv.org/abs/1802.04893v2

     - We show that Batch Normalization maximizes the ELBO for a certain probabilistic model
     - We design an algorithm which acts consistently during train and test, however, inference becomes inefficient